lirm/aeron-go/archive/README.md

  * Ephemeral port usage is dependent upon accessing the counters which is out of scope here and doesn't buy much
  * Error listener
  * Logging tidying
+ * Removed the archive context, it was offering little value.
+Instead, the proxy, control, and recrodingevents all have a reference

 # Bigger picture issues